saezlab/insilico_tissue_simulator/readme.md

 paper:
 Tanevski et al (2022) **Explainable multi-view framework for dissecting inter-cellular signaling from highly multiplexed spatial data**, *Genome Biology*, in print.

+Note for visitors from biorxiv: the simulator here is for the published version of the paper.
+We considerably increased the size of the intracellular signaling networks of the cell types during the review process.

 # Dependencies
 Note that this repo is not an R package.
 Dependencies are scattered in scripts